Compare Belgium short breaks

-A compact university city with Gothic civic weight Leuven Reducing it to a beer stop or Brussels suburb
+A university city with Gothic landmarksLeuvenTreating the city as only a beer stop

-The first move changes when the trip shape changes.
+The best first move changes with the shape of the weekend.

 One rail day from Brussels